minoritea/go-splittestgen/README.md

 generating test commands from the test cases divided by a number, and then printing one of the commands by an index number.

-if you want to run the generated test commands immediately, just pipe it to a shell.
+if you want to run the generated test commands immediately, just pipe them to a shell.

 ```bash
 # print test commands